harivanshx/mynotes/Machine Learning/29 Scikit Learn Pipelines.md

 Pipeline cgain togetger multiple steps so that the output of each step is used as input to the next step Pipelines mkaes it easy to apply the same preprocessing to train and test

+Pipelines chains together multiple steps so that the output of each step is used as input to the next step.

+Pipelines makes it easy to apply the same preprocessing to train and test!

 ``` python